The core objectives of our estate planning services are:

 Carrying Out Your Goals

 Our attorneys know how to listen.
-The most important element of estate planning is to ensure our client’s goals and interests ultimately are carried out.
-We are well aware that tax and administrative considerations often conflict with the desires of the client concerning the disposition of property.
-A client’s comfort level is the key factor to ensure that these tax and administrative considerations do not override the more important need to carry out the client’s wishes.
+The most important element of estate planning is to ensure our client’s goals and interests are ultimately carried out.
+Tax and administrative considerations often conflict with the desires of the client concerning the disposition of property.
+A client’s comfort level is the key factor to ensure that these tax and administrative considerations do not override the need to carry out the client’s wishes.

 To be able to properly assist in your estate planning needs, we first must assemble information about your family and financial assets.
 Further, we must meet with you to hear from you and listen to you about your specific concerns and goals to be incorporated into the documents that you may engage us to prepare for you.
 Until we have the opportunity to gather the necesssary family and financial information, as well as meet with you to discuss your goals and objectives, we obviously are in no position to be able to quote a fee to you for our services.
 For these reasons we are unable and unwilling to quote fees, or even ranges of fees over the phone.